 Both Tropics and Merida were involved in a $78 million funding that allowed Skymint to acquire Michigan retailer 3Fifteen Cannabis in September 2021.

-Ingham Circuit Court in Lansing placed the company under control of receiver Gene Kohut of Trust Street Advisors in Detroit.
+Ingham County Circuit Court in Lansing placed the company under control of receiver Gene Kohut of Trust Street Advisors in Detroit.

 According to Crain’s, Skymint said in a statement Wednesday that the receivership would give the company an opportunity to reorganize its debt and meet its financial obligations.